zenstackhq/zenstack-docs/blog/microservice/index.md

 ---
-title: Where did Microservices go
+title: Where Did Microservices Go
 description: Microservices have undergone a shift due to a combination of lessons learned and the emergence of new technologies.
 tags: [zenstack, Microservices]
 authors: jiasheng